 While keeping outdoor cats warm seems obvious, many cat owners don’t consider how to keep indoor cats warm in winter.
 Drafty doors and windows, cold tile floors and lack of sunshine can all affect your indoor cats’ ability to stay warm in winter.

 How To Keep Cat Warm in Winter: Cat Sweater

 While it is generally not recommended to keep a sweater on your cat all the time, a cat sweater can help to keep your cat warm on particularly cold days.

 If your kitty likes to snuggle with you, you can keep them extra close with a Hoodie with Cat Pouch.

 Cat Sweaters are one of the best cat presents!
 Find more cat gift ideas on our Christmas Gifts for Cats list!

 Perhaps all your cat needs to keep warm is a partially enclosed self-warming pod.
-This pod is made of 100% Merino Wool to help keep your cat warm in winter and cool in the summer.
+There are many cat beds to choose from, but this pod is made of 100% Merino Wool to help keep your cat warm in winter and cool in the summer.
 If your house still gets sunlight throughout the wintertime, consider a cat window hammock where they can comfortably warm themselves in the sunshine.